 - Wilson disease is a rare form of inherited hepatitis and is associated with an accumulation of excess copper in the liver, brain, and in other tissues.
 This disease may cause both acute and chronic hepatitis.
 Unless Wilson disease is treated, it becomes progressively worse and is eventually fatal.

 Click on the links above to read more about the specific conditions listed.

 Signs and Symptoms of inherited forms of hepatitis are varied and specific for the individual diseases.
 Click on the links above to find out more about them.
 Signs and symptoms of the liver involvement in these conditions correspond to those of hepatitis in general.
 See the section on Signs and Symptoms for detailed information on those.

 Inherited hepatitis may be suspected if there is a family history of liver disease.
 Some common tests to look for the presence of inherited liver diseases include:

-- Iron tests such as serum iron, total iron binding capacity, and ferritin to help diagnose hemochromatosis
+- Iron tests such as serum iron, total iron binding capacity (TIBC), and ferritin to help diagnose hemochromatosis

 - Alpha-1-antitrypsin level to look for alpha-1-antitrypsin deficiency

 - Ceruloplasmin and copper tests can help diagnose Wilson disease.
 The body normally eliminates excess copper into the bile but also binds some to an enzyme called ceruloplasmin.
 With Wilson disease, the binding and excretion processes do not work properly, resulting in decreased concentrations of ceruloplasmin in the blood but increased concentrations of free copper in the blood, urine, and liver.